Holyhead: Heritage Conservation Areas

+Transport history

+Port

-In the early nineteenth century, it was still undecided which port would be chosen as the primary sea link along the route from London to Dublin: Porthdinllaen on the Llŷn Peninsula, or Holyhead in Anglesey.
-In May 1806, a parliamentary bill approved new buildings in Porthdinllaen when it seemed that that town would be chosen.
-Porthdinllaen was almost as far west as Holyhead, but Holyhead was more accessible, because of Thomas Telford's road developments.
+In the early nineteenth century, it was still undecided which port would be chosen as the primary sea link along the route from London to Dublin: Porthdinllaen, on the Llŷn Peninsula, or Holyhead in Anglesey.
+In May 1806, a parliamentary bill approved new buildings in Porthdinllaen when it seemed that the town would be chosen.
+Porthdinllaen was almost as far west as Holyhead, but Holyhead was more accessible because of Thomas Telford's road developments.
 Porthdinllaen Harbour Company was formed in 1808 in preparation, but the bill before Parliament to constitute Porthdinllaen as a harbour for Irish trade was rejected in 1810.